 You should not move home if you’re self isolating or have tested positive for coronavirus.
 Any move should be delayed.

 If you were shielding and/or at higher risk from coronavirus due to health reasons, you should discuss the move with your GP first.

 Can I view a new property?

-Initial property searches should be done online.
+Initial property viewings should be done online.